cornelius/awesome-open-source/README.md

 * [Open Source Survey](https://opensourcesurvey.org) - Survey ran by GitHub from 2017 about open source development practices and communities
 * [Open Source Governance Models](https://github.com/cornelius/open-source-governance) - Collection of data about open source governance models
 * [On Consensus and Humming in the IETF](https://tools.ietf.org/html/rfc7282) - Article about rough consensus which is a pattern used in many open source projects in some way
-* [OASIS Open Projects](https://oasis-open-projects.org/) - Program to support projects bringing together open source and open standards
 * [Sustainable Free and Open Source Community](https://sfosc.org/) - Principles of sustainable open source communities and overview of possible open source business models
 * [Sustain](https://sustainoss.org/) - Group of people, events, and material about sustainability of open source projects
 * [Open Governance](https://github.com/opengovernance/opengovernance.dev) - Checklist and some pointers regarding open governance in context of open source
+* [Determining the True Openness of Open Source Projects](https://www.linuxfoundation.jp/publications/2019/06/determining-true-openness-of-os-projects/) - Definition of areas how to make an open source project, including best and worst practices
 * [Minimum Viable Governance](https://github.com/github/MVG) - A minimum governance model template
 * [The Four Opens](https://openinfra.dev/four-opens/) - Example of an open governance model
 * [Governance Game](https://github.com/publiccodenet/governance-game) - Card game to explore governance of open source projects in the public sector